nasa-jpl/ION-DTN/gh-pages/docs/Platform-Macros-Error-Reporting.md

 _From manual page for "platform"_

-## PLATFORM COMPATIBILITY PATCHES
+## Platform Compatibility

-The platform library "patches" the APIs of supported O/S's to guarantee that all of the following items may be utilized by application software:
+The platform library "patches" the APIs of supported OS's to guarantee that all of the following items may be utilized by application software:

     The strchr(), strrchr(), strcasecmp(), and strncasecmp() functions.